PhD in Economics

 Sergey Kyunttsel

-Sergey Kyunttsel, PhD in Economics, works at the intersection of economic analysis, financial modeling, industrial modernization, and long-term value creation.
-His work focuses on how energy-resource efficiency and modernization projects are selected, structured, implemented, and evaluated over their lifecycle.
+Sergey Kyunttsel, PhD in Economics, works at the intersection of industrial energy systems, lifecycle economic analysis, project implementation, and long-term value realization.
+His work examines how efficiency and modernization projects are selected, structured, verified, and evaluated against achieved outcomes.

 Economic analysis for decisions that must work in practice.

-Sergey’s professional and research interests center on the gap between projected outcomes and realized economic effect.
-His work connects economics, project evaluation, financial modeling, and practical implementation in areas where capital decisions must produce durable, measurable results.
+Sergey's professional and research interests center on the gap between projected outcomes and realized economic effect in energy-resource efficiency and industrial modernization projects.
+His work connects economics, project evaluation, implementation discipline, and evidence-based verification in settings where capital decisions must produce durable, measurable results.

-Current areas of focus include lifecycle economic outcomes, capital-allocation quality, energy-resource efficiency, industrial modernization, project realization, and the translation of technical improvements into economic value.
+Current areas of focus include energy-efficiency project selection, projected versus achieved savings, lifecycle capital-allocation losses in energy-resource efficiency projects, industrial lighting modernization, distributed generation and zero-overflow industrial supply arrangements, and the conversion of technical improvements into verified economic value.

 Research, publications, and professional writing.